-We find out that Isodyne Energy has in their capacity a substance called ‘Zero matter’ which we have reported on in the past as being the Darkforce from Doctor Strange and Agents of SHIELD.
+We find out that Isodyne Energy has in their capacity a substance called ‘Zero matter’ as seen on Doctor Strange and Agents of SHIELD.
 Apparently it was the exposure to the zero matter that caused Jane Scott to die and the coroner who investigated her death, and we learn that the policeman on the case was corrupt and was paid off by Chadwick to dispose of the body and he made it look like similar murder – The Lady in the Lake – whereby the body was frozen.
 He is exposed when he too dies from the substance.

 We see Chadwick meeting with a council, they do not say exactly who they are but they have a lot of influence with Chadwick.
 They tell him to close down Isodyne as it’s wielding no results and to focus on the Senate race instead, even though he tells them that Isodyne is on the cusp of something great.
 There is something about this group that screams ‘HYDRA’ and I wonder if it’s my paranoia after knowing that HYDRA has been around even before SHIELD, or perhaps I’m stereotyping in thinking that all nefarious groups of old men are immediately HYDRA.